jackyzha0/jackyzha0.github.io/content/thoughts/tribe flourishing.md

 ---
 title: "Tribe Flourishing"
 date: 2021-12-10
+tags:
+- sapling
 ---

 Related: [collaborative-thinking](posts/collaborative-thinking.md), [communities](thoughts/communities.md), [friendship](thoughts/friendship.md), and [context-collapse](posts/context-collapse.md)

 Why are we more ourselves in small group chats than our posts?
 Why are we more comfortable trying new things and working on projects in these smaller groups?

 Is it because of bureaucratic friction at scale?
-[Dunbar's number](thoughts/group%20limits.md)?
+[Group limits](thoughts/group%20limits.md)?

 How do we move away from the 'other' and towards the 'us'?
 Towards collectivism and interdependence rather than individualism?